gemini3d/mat_gemini/Readme.md

 #### HDF5: feature missing from Octave

-GNU Octave currently can not do HDF5.
+GNU Octave currently cannot use HDF5.
 Octave's `save('-hdf5','out.h5',...)` saves the variables in a fixed layout that's not usable for Gemini.

 #### NetCDF4: buggy file writing